 Pure Storage makes the following recommendations for configuring a virtual machine in vSphere:

 Virtual SCSI Adapter—the best performing and most efficient virtual SCSI adapter is the VMware Paravirtual SCSI Adapter.
 This adapter has the best CPU efficiency at high workloads and provides the highest queue depths for a virtual machine—starting at an adapter queue depth of 256 and a virtual disk queue depth 64 (twice what the LSI Logic can provide by default).
 The queue limits of PVSCSI can be further tuned, please refer to the Guest-level Settings section for more information.
+The virtual NVMe adapter is supported by both Pure and VMware, but at this time there is no significant benefit to its use over PVSCSI.
+In the future, that will likely change, but as of ESX 7.0 U1 the recommendation (not requirement though) remains PVSCSI.

 Virtual Hardware—it is recommended to use the latest virtual hardware version that the hosting ESXi hosts supports.